boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **delete_notifications**: Specifies whether notifications with a short summary should be sent for file deletions.
 Default: true.

+**startup_notification**: Specifies whether the startup notification should be sent.
+Default: true.

 **delete_accompanying**: Tells the script to delete files which accompany the HEIC files that are downloaded.
 These are the JPG files which are created if you have HEIC to JPG conversion enabled.
 They are also the \_HEVC.MOV files which make up part of a live photo.
 This feature deletes files from your disk.
 I'm not responsible for any data loss.

 **delete_empty_directories**: Tells the script to delete any empty directories it finds in the download path.
 It will only run if **folder_structure** isn't set to 'none'